 The rest of the paper is organized as follows.
 Section \ref{sec:distFlow} presents the modeling of the distribution network.
 Section \ref{sec:prob} proceeds with the formulation of the voltage control problem and demonstrate the robustness of the proposed framework with an illustrating example.
-Section \ref{sec:optprob} states that the problem can be efficiently solved, by proving that the introduced chance constraint is convex.
+In Section \ref{sec:sample_approximation}, we present the proposed descent algorithm to solve the optimization problem efficiently with samples.
+We further state that the problem is convex for a wide range of probabilistic distributions.
 Section \ref{sec:simu} validates the statement by simulation results.
 Finally Section \ref{sec:conc} concludes the paper.